 To run an adversarial attack, we need to specify the type of adversarial we are looking for.
 This can be done using the

 from foolbox.criteria import TargetClassProbability target_class = 22 criterion = TargetClassProbability(target_class, p=0.99)

 Finally, we can create and apply the attack:

-from foolbox.attacks import LBFGSAttack attack = LBFGSAttack(model, criterion) image = np.asarray(Image.open('example.jpg')) label = np.argmax(model.predictions(image)) adversarial = attack(image, label=label)
+from foolbox.attacks import LBFGSAttack attack = LBFGSAttack(model, criterion) image = np.asarray(Image.open('example.jpg')) label = np.argmax(model.forward_one(image)) adversarial = attack(image, label=label)